 Gambel’s quail are like to be found walking in groups on the ground.
 During their breeding period, these large groups break up and make new groups of mainly juveniles and males.

-Tubers and insects are their main food, but also eat acorns.
+Tubers and insects are their main food, but they also eat acorns.
 Their mating is monogamous.
 However, 60% of the total population is male.
 This leads to one female getting two male partners.
-After mating the female lays and incubates the eggs in various nests to raise the chicks.
+After mating, the female lays and incubates the eggs in various nests to raise the chicks.

-The scaled quail can be found in areas of mostly desert grasslands, scrublands, undisturbed habitats, and parks.
+The scaled quail can be found in desert grasslands, scrublands, undisturbed habitats, and parks.
 They eat mainly seeds, leaves, and fruits from the plants directly.
-Like other quail, their feeding time is the morning and late afternoon.
+Like other quail, their feeding time is in the morning and late afternoon.
 They make their nests on the ground, using cactus, yucca, or small trees.

 The Northern bobwhite is the most common small gamebird across the Eastern United States.

-Their name comes not from their color but from their voice which sounds like they are saying bob-white.
+Their name comes not from their color but from their call, which sounds like bob-white.

 The male is brown above, with scaly white underneath.
 They have a white face with black around the eyes.
 The female is similar but has a creamy colored face.